muan/site/_posts/2024-11-02-javascript.md

 - When the HTML solution is not accessible by default, like when you need an ARIA state change, `aria-expanded` or the sorts.
 Go to town, after checking [a11ysupport](http://a11ysupport.io)!
 Do everything WAI-ARIA tells you to.
 Skip nothing.
 - When you think there’s a cool CSS hack to achieve an interactive behavior, because 95% of the times that solution will not be accessible without JavaScript.

-## Do not use JavaScript
+## Don't

 - All the other times.

 ---

-Addendum 12 Nov 2024, since this middle of the night post that took less than five minutes to write got more eyeballs:
+## Addendum 12 Nov 2024

+Since this middle of the night post that took less than five minutes to write got more eyeballs.

 “Write JavaScript like it’s 2005” had been GitHub’s front-end team’s guideline since its inception, until React got pushed down from Microsoft management and most of us on the front-end team quit.
 If you are a user of github.com, consider how it has changed since 2020.